jborean93/ProcessEx/docs/en-US/New-StartupInfo.md

 If omitted then the child will inherit all the parent process' handles that were opened with inheritability if the process was created with inheritability.
 When `-ParentProcess` is not set, all these handles will be changed to an inheritable handle in the current process.
 When `-ParentProcess` is set then these handles need to be a valid handle in the parent process itself.
-Use `Copy-HandleToProcess` to open them in the parent process.
+Use `Copy-HandleToProcess` with `-Inherit` and `-OwnHandle` to open them in the parent process for it to be a valid handle for inheritance by the new process.
+Not having an inherited handle in the parent process will cause a failure when trying to start the process.
 This will not work with `Start-ProcessWith` due to the restrictions in the underlying APIs it calls.

 ```yaml